ritarasteiro/FieldCourse/pages/PCAdapt_practical.md

 plot(test1,option="scores",pop=poplist.names)
 ```

 By default, the projection is done onto the first two principal components.
-To plot other principal components, you need to specifie the values of i and j.
+To plot other principal components, you need to specifie the values of *i* and *j*.

 ```R
 plot(test1,option="scores", i=3, j=4, pop=poplist.names)